eXpServer/expserver.github.io/docs/guides/references/xps_logger.md

 ### **Environment Variable for Debugging**

 Logging behavior can be controlled using the `XPS_DEBUG` environment variable.
-Log messages of level `DEBUG` will be printed on the terminal only when `XPS_DEBUG` is set to “1”.
+Log messages of level `DEBUG` will be printed on the terminal only when `XPS_DEBUG` env var is set to “1”.

 ```bash
 export XPS_DEBUG=1
 ```

-You can unset it using the command:
+You can unset it using the following command:

 ```bash
 unset XPS_DEBUG